 While it is true that VA home loans cannot be used to buy overseas property, veterans who qualify for VA Specially Adapted Housing Grants may be able to use them overseas to rehab a home to be more accessible for veterans with certain service-connected medical issues.

 VA rules for these grants require the applicant to have “a substantial ownership interest in the home to be adapted or built” and all adaptations or alterations to the home paid for by these grants must be VA-approved.
-The VA Specially Adaptive Housing page has information on eligibility and how to apply.
+Find out more about the VA Specially Adapted Housing Grants (SAH).

 VA Resources For Veterans Living Overseas Or Planning To Do So